UnGerardo/Yotify/README.md

 4. Create `.env` file
    - Rename `EXAMPLE.env` to `.env`
    - Fill in Client ID and Client Secret values
-   - Modify other values if desired (note: if REDIRECT_URI is changed, add it to the app in Spotify dashboard)
+   - Modify other values if desired (note: if SPOTIFY_REDIRECT_URI is changed, add it to the app in Spotify dashboard)
 5. Install Node.js Dependencies
    - `cd` into the code directory and run `npm i`
 6. Run Server